jbowyers/chartinator/README.md

 * Creation of all chart types using Google Charts - Visit https://developers.google.com/chart/interactive/docs/gallery
 * Extraction of data from HTML tables, Google spreadsheets, and JavaScript arrays
 * Accessible data - Using HTML tables as data sources makes data accessible to screen readers and searchbots
+* Generation of HTML tables from other data sources - Makes data extracted from JS arrays and Google Sheets accessible
 * Showing and hiding of HTML tables accessibly
 * Manipulation of data extracted from HTML tables and Google Sheets using JavaScript arrays
 * Transposition of data - swapping of rows and columns
 * Resizing of charts on screen resize - Responsive Web Design
 * Chart aspect ratio control
-* Zoom and offset of chart - Useful for refining the region displayed in maps
+* Art direction - Zoom and offset of chart - Useful for refining the region displayed in geoCharts
 * Customization of chart tooltips and annotations
 * Customization of all Google Chart options - Fonts, colors, chart formatting, etc.